 Yes a wheelchair can fit through.
 However we do not recommend it (gravel path after rain can be a challenge).
 We offer internal garage access as well which is completely level.

 Polished concrete in the main living area, firm carpet in bedrooms and second living area and tiled bathrooms.
 Designed for wheelchairs to move around comfortably.

 Yes anyone in a wheelchair has full access to the entire house.
 The layout is designed for visually impaired or wheelchair use.

 Extra wide sliding doors with widths ranging from 120 cm to 155 cm in every room, except the second toilet.
 All bedrooms and bathrooms have extra wide sliding doors.

-No stairs inside, however, there are 2 steps from the rear covered deck to the grass outside in the backyard.
+No stairs inside.
+There are 2 steps from the rear covered deck to the grass outside in the backyard.
 Therefore there is no wheelchair access to grass, only the covered deck.
 The covered deck is fully accessible, ( a 4 cm lip with rubber threshold ramps provided)

 Kitchen, Dining & Outdoors